 ICE lists futures and options contracts in the U.S. and Europe that are based on government programs that seek to reduce greenhouse gas emissions and increase the use of renewable forms of energy, such as wind and solar.
-ICE Futures Europe is the world’s leading market for carbon dioxide (CO2) emissions.
-Similarly, ICE Futures U.S. is the leading operator of markets for U.S. regional carbon reduction programs, including state-run renewable energy certificates, and the EPA’s Clean Air Act.
+ICE Futures Europe is the world’s leading market for carbon dioxide (CO2) emission allowances.
+And ICE Futures U.S. is the leading operator of markets for U.S. regional carbon reduction programs, state-based renewable energy certificate trading programs and allowances issued in the EPA’s Clean Air Act.

 European Emissions Trading System